John Barber Field

 It was Easter Sunday when

 Royal Charter awarded by King Stephen in the 1100s.
-In
+From

-place where saddlery of the highest quality would be bought and sold.
+place where horse-tack of the highest quality would be bought and sold.

 Legend has it that patrons travelled across Europe to visit